-Their benefits are easy to understand – less eyestrain, easier-to-read text, and well, they just look cool, don’t they?
+The benefits of dark screens are easy to understand—less eyestrain, easier-to-read text, and well, they just look cool, don’t they?

-With the Anniversary Update, however, Microsoft introduced a system-wide Windows 10 dark theme, which previously was only available via a registry hack.
+With the 2017 Anniversary Update, Microsoft introduced a system-wide Windows 10 dark theme, which previously was only available via a registry hack.

-If you’re running a recent version of Windows 10, head to Settings (Windows key + I) > Personalization > Colors, scroll down and set the default app mode to Dark.
+If you’re running the most recent version of Windows 10, head to Settings (Windows key + I) > Personalization > Colors, scroll down and set the default app mode to Dark.

 For the record, here’s the old registry hack: